sagarshah-9815/flutter_weather_app/README.md

 ## Getting Started

 1. Get an API key from [WeatherAPI.com](https://www.weatherapi.com/)
-2. Add your API key to the `.env` file
-3. Run the app using `flutter run`
+2. Run the app using `flutter run`

 ## Contributing

 Feel free to submit issues and enhancement requests.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.